-Care of the Brood Sow from Breeding to Farrowing
+Care of the Brood Sow From Breeding to Farrowing

 THE SOW must have proper food, ample exercise, and comfortable shelter.
-She should not be fed wheat, barley or corn alone, for none of these fed alone, or combined, contain enough protein or minerals to make it possible for her to develop a good strong litter of pigs.
+She should not be fed wheat, barley, or corn alone for none of these fed alone or even combined contain enough protein or minerals to make it possible for her to develop a good strong litter of pigs.
 At the Idaho Agricultural Experiment Station it was found that gilts fed peas alone-and peas are much higher in protein than grains-farrowed pigs 25 per cent lighter in weight and 20 per cent lower in vitality than gilts that received a mixture of feeds and alfalfa hay.
-A normal pig should weight about 21⁄2 pounds when it is born.
-(See Idaho Station Circular No. 48 for full discussion.)
+A normal pig should weigh about 21⁄2 pounds when it is born.
+(See Idaho Station Circular No. 48 for full discussion).

-Suggested Feed Combinations for Wintering Bred Sows RATION 1 RATION 2
+Suggested Feed Combinations for Wintering Bred Sows

-I Parts by Weight Parts by Weight Barley Skimmilk Fine alfalfa hay in rack .
-I .
-1 Barley Oats †Tankage Fine alfalfa hay in rack 16 6 1 RATION 3 Barley Wheat Oats Skimmilk Fine alfalfa hay in rack 1 1 1 3 RATION 4 Barley Oats Shorts Tankage Fine alfalfa hay in rack 16 8 4 1 RATION 5 Barley Peas Skimmilk Fine alfalfa hay in rack 8 2 6 RATION 6 Barley Oats Peas Tankage Fine alfalfa hay in rack 16 8 3 1
+RATION 1 Parts 1 Weigh Barley 1 Skimmilk 1 Fine alfalfa hay in rack Barley 16 Oats 6 †Tankage 1 Fine alfalfa hay in rack RATION 3 RATION 4 Barley 1 Wheat 1 Oats 1 Skimmilk 3 Fine alfalfa hay in rack Barley 16 Oats 8 Shorts 4 Tankage 1 Fine alfalfa hay in rack RATION 5 RATION 6 Barley 8 Peas 2 Skimmilk 6 Fine alfalfa hay in rack Barley 16 Oats 8 Peas 3 Tankage 1 Fine alfalfa hay in rack

 Amount to Feed.
 The sow should be fed just enough to stay in good thrifty condition.
 Sows that are too fat are sluggish, and if they are too thin they ordinarily do not give enough milk to properly nourish their pigs.
-If the sow has access to good alfalfa hay or to alfalfa pasture, she will rarely need more than 11/2 to 2 pounds of grain each day for every 100 pounds of live weight.
-A 300-pound sow should not require more than about 6 pounds of grain each day when she is getting all the high quality alfalfa hay she will eat.
+If the sow has access to good alfalfa hay or to alfalfa pasture she will rarely need more than 11⁄2 to 2 pounds of grain each day for every 100 pounds of live weight.
+A 300-pound sow should not require more than 4 to 6 pounds of grain each day when she is getting all the high quality alfalfa hay she will eat.

 About a week before the sow farrows it is well to add bran to the ration as it is rather laxative.
-One-third of the ration may be made up of bran during this period.
-The grain allowance also may be reduced by onefourth to one-half.
+One-third of the ration may be made up of bran